clemsonciti/workshop-r-data-mining/README.md

-Prior to coming to the workshop, please make sure that you have completed the **[preparation steps](https://github.com/clemsonciti/data-mining-r-workshop/blob/master/0_preparations.Rmd)** to set up the required libraries and Twitter streaming authentication tokens.
+Prior to coming to the workshop, please make sure that you have completed the **[preparation steps](https://github.com/clemsonciti/data-mining-r-workshop/blob/master/0_preparations.Rmd)** to set up the required libraries.